 During the post-surgical healing phase, a doctor will prescribe pain medication along with antibiotic and antibacterial mouthwash.
 The stitches will either fall out on their own, or be removed 7 to 21 days after surgery.
 Your periodontal office will need to check the surgical site during a few regular visits to track the healing progress, a couple of weeks after the surgery and again three to six months post-surgery to ensure complete healing.
 Most people are up and about the next day.

 You may find that a tooth or a few teeth appear longer in your mouth.
 This is due to the bone loss and removal of small amounts of tissue.
 This can occasionally result in some root sensitivity or food impaction, depending on the severity of the disease.
-If sensitivity is a problem, it can be treated with applications of fluoride or using a sensitivity gel or toothpaste.
+You can treat sensitivity issues with applications of fluoride or using a sensitivity gel or toothpaste.

 [Related: Tooth Pain]